edsu/inkdroid.org/_posts/2020-09-05-organizations-on-twitter.md

 tried again with a different approach of using Google's top result and looking for links in there, which found 30/50.
 The code is up on GitHub as [luckysocial](https://github.com/edsu/luckysocial)

+Update 2020-09-07: Another day came and I turned it into a command line utility that you can install with `pip install luckysocial`.
+If you happen to know the URL for a website already you can use the `--url-col` option to skip the Google lookup and head straight to extracting the accounts from the page.
+Oh, and it will also look for Facebook, Instagram, YouTube and RSS feeds now, in addition to Twitter.

 [air-l]: http://listserv.aoir.org/pipermail/air-l-aoir.org/2020-September/080004.html
 [the thread]: http://listserv.aoir.org/pipermail/air-l-aoir.org/2020-September/080004.html
 [a Jupyter notebook]: https://colab.research.google.com/drive/1OfKcSrwm3Q1VaLIiply5zz6cCDX_QdFJ